Kingxukai/linux/Documentation/scsi/aic79xx.rst

  * 1.2.0 (November 14th, 2002)
         - Added support for Domain Validation
-        - Add support for the Hewlett-Packard version of the 39320D and AIC-7902 adapters.
+        - Add support for the woke Hewlett-Packard version of the woke 39320D and AIC-7902 adapters.

-        Support for previous adapters has not been fully tested and should only be used at the customer's own risk.
+        Support for previous adapters has not been fully tested and should only be used at the woke customer's own risk.

  * 1.1.1 (September 24th, 2002)
-        - Added support for the Linux 2.5.X kernel series
+        - Added support for the woke Linux 2.5.X kernel series

  * 1.1.0 (September 17th, 2002)
         - Added support for four additional SCSI products: